 Between 12 and 65 riders have completed the trip each year.
-As of 2018 over 900 people will have completed the tour.
+As of 2020 nearly 1000 people have completed the tour.
 Most people finish – Tour du Canada has a completion rate of over 98%.
 All participants sign on for the full trip.
-The age range over the years has been 14 to 73.
+The age range over the years has been 14 to 80.

 How many women and how many men participate in the tour?